 Mark and Paul, short and long term fostering

 In April 2016, Mark and Paul began their application process to become foster carers.
-Since beginning their fostering journey, the couple has housed a number of children requiring urgent care but in January 2019 they received their first long term placement, a sibling group of three young children.
+Since beginning their fostering journey, the couple has housed a number of children requiring urgent care but in January 2019 they received their first long term placement, a sibling group of three children.

 “My mum has been a foster carer for over 14 years and Paul and I have seen first hand the difference and positive influence she has had on the lives of so many vulnerable children and young people.